FUN THINGS TO DO IN VIETNAM:

 While the Fairy Stream is simple enough to find, you can go on a small group tour with one of the many hostels or hotels in Mui Ne.
 Not only does the tour take you to the magical Fairy Stream, you'll also have the opportunity to explore the breathtaking red and white sand dunes, as well as getting a peek inside the local's lives!

-If you're searching for an exciting thing to do in Vietnam, don't miss out on the Fairy Stream.
+If you're searching for exciting things to do in Vietnam, don't miss out on the Fairy Stream, definitely one of the best things to do in Mui Ne.
 You won't be disappointed!

 RELATED POST: How to get from Ho Chi Minh to Mui Ne via bus, train, or motorbike